Anunai6966/image-generation-using-comfyUI-/README.md

-# AI-Generated Images from Internship
+# AI-Generated Images using Stable Diffusion & ComfyUI

 This repository contains a collection of AI-generated images created as part of my internship on **Image Generation using Stable Diffusion & ComfyUI**.
 The images showcase various cinematic and visually striking scenes generated using AI models.